 (5) This section does not apply to a forfeited shareholding in a co-operative if section 133 operates to require that forfeited shareholding to be regarded as a forfeited shareholding in another co-operative.

+[Section 132 amended by No. 7 of 2016 s.
+33.]

 133. Entitlements of former shareholders on mergers etc.

 (1) This section applies when a person’s shares in a co-operative (the original co-operative) are forfeited under this Part and within 2 years after that forfeiture —

-(a) the original co-operative becomes a subsidiary of another co-operative (the new co-operative); or
+[(a) deleted]

 (b) another co-operative (the new co-operative) is created as a result of a merger under Part 12 Division 1 involving the original co-operative; or

 (c) the engagements of the original co-operative are transferred to another co-operative (the new co-operative) under Part 12 Division 1.